viamrobotics/docs/docs/tutorials/webcam-line-follower-robot.md

 <img src="../img/lf-scuttle2.png" width="600" /></p>

 ## Configuration using Viam
-If you haven’t already, please set up the Raspberry Pi on the [Viam App](https://app.viam.com) per [these instructions](../../getting-started/installation).
+If you haven’t already, please set up the Raspberry Pi on [Viam](https://www.viam.com) per [these instructions](../../getting-started/installation).

 ### Configuring the Hardware Components
 Configure the base per the [Base Component topic](../../components/base/).